 illustrated by Bagram Ibatoulline

-Great Joy by Kate DiCamillo is a heartwarming picture book that beautifully captures the spirit of the holiday season.
+Great Joy is a heartwarming picture book that beautifully captures the spirit of the holiday season.
 We read this book every year.
 The story unfolds as a young girl’s compassionate act of kindness brings warmth and joy to the life of a street musician during a snowy Christmas Eve.

 for ages 4-8